mlcommons/mlcube/docs/runners/docker-runner.md

 resource files, ML models etc. The docker recipe must have the standard name `Dockerfile`.

 If `Dockerfile` file exists in `{MLCOMMONS_BOX_ROOT}/build`, the Docker runner assumes that it needs to `build` a docker image.
-If that file does not exists, the Docker runner will try to `pull` image with the specified name.
+If that file does not exist, the Docker runner will `pull` the docker image with the specified name.

 Docker runner under the hood runs the following command line:
 ```